Increasing subsequences, matrix loci, and Viennot shadows: Acknowledgements

 \section{Acknowledgements}

-The author was partially supported by NSF Grants DMS-1953781 and DMS-2246846 and is very thankful to Pierre Briaud and Morten {\O}ygarden for sharing their conjecture on the Hilbert series of $\FFF[\xx_{n \times n}] / \gr \, \II(P_n)$, and for many very helpful email interactions throughout this project (and their comments on and corrections to earlier versions of this manuscript).
+The author is very thankful to Pierre Briaud and Morten {\O}ygarden for sharing their conjecture on the Hilbert series of $\FFF[\xx_{n \times n}] / \gr \, \II(P_n)$ and for many very helpful email interactions throughout this project (and their comments on and corrections to earlier versions of this manuscript).
 The author is also grateful to Dennis Stanton and Jessica Striker for helpful conversations.
+The author thanks four anonymous referees for their careful reading of and helpful comments on this paper.
+The author was partially supported by NSF Grants DMS-1953781 and DMS-2246846.